kengho/react-redux-spreadsheet/README.md

 * mobile clients support
 * undo/redo (`Ctrl+Z` and `Ctrl+Y`)
 * cut/copy/paste (`Ctrl+X`, `Ctrl+C` and `Ctrl+V`) multiple cells
-* linked with other spreadsheets values
+* cells, linked with other spreadsheets
 * sort
 * lists (in form of just links to other spreadsheets)
 * consider users' auth